All Episodes

 I'm Paul W. Smith.

-On July 4th, 1776, we claimed our independence from Britain and democracy was born.
+The president online on his 4th of July message, on July 4th, 1776, we claimed our independence from Britain and democracy was born.

 Every day, thousands leave their homeland to come to the land of the free and the home of the brave so they can begin their American dream.

-All I would ask, Pres Mr. President, is you add the word legally come to the land of the free.
+All I would ask, Mr. President, is you add the word legally come to the land of the free.

 That's just a thought.